 Continue Down the Font Rabbit Hole…

 Below are a few sites where you can find oodles of free fonts for download, most of them in TTF or OTF format (true-type-font and open-type-font).
-Keep in mind that implementing these fonts for use on your site will be entirely up to you.
-If you want someone else to do the embedding for you, I would suggest either using a service such as TypeKit, or building your website on a platform such as WordPress, which offers many plugins that embed fonts automatically.
+Keep in mind that setting up these fonts for use on your site will be up to you.

 And if you are interested to learn more about typography, here are a few great resources: